anataliocs/Getting-Started-With-Infura/README.md

 ### 1 - Fund Your Wallet With Testnet Ether

-In your MetaMask wallet, switch to the `Goerli Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Goerli network)
+In your MetaMask wallet, switch to the `Sepolia Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Sepolia network)

 Go to our free Infura Faucet, https://www.infura.io/faucet, enter your wallet address, and then request Sepolia testnet ETH be sent to your account.